denismoulin/denismoulin/_posts/2015-09-18-revealhub-website.md

 ---
 title: Revealhub.com
 date: 2015-09-18 00:00:00 Z
 description: Reveal is a machine learning engine focused on recruitment.
-I created their first identity and marketing page.
+I helped the team to create their first brand identity and marketing page over the course of one week.
 featured: false
 preview: false
 is_post: true